Kashmiri Saffron: World's Best Saffron

 It also comprises carotenoids, such as lycopene and zeaxanthin.
-These are essential healing chemicals that help protect the human body from the destruction caused by free radicals.
+These essential healing chemicals help protect the human body from the destruction caused by free radicals.

-Thus, this spice acts as a shields you from cancer.
+Thus, this spice acts as a shield from cancer.

-It is also added in many germ-killing drugs, digestive, and anti-pain treatments in many traditional medicines.
+It is also added to many germ-killing drugs and digestive and anti-pain treatments in many traditional medicines.

-This spice has minerals like copper, potassium, manganese, iron, magnesium, selenium, zinc.
+This spice has minerals like copper, potassium, manganese, iron, magnesium, selenium, and zinc.

 It is believed to increase the blood's oxygen content and purify it.
-It is also used as a heart-related tonic and helps treat sicknesses caused by the blood-thinning.
+It is also a heart-related tonic and helps treat sicknesses caused by blood thinning.

 It protects brain cells by preventing brain stroke.

 A 2-3 digit number reflects coloring strength.
-For example, your spice may have a color strength of 180 or 96 or 236.
-The higher this number, the better is your spice.
+For example, your spice may have a color strength of 180 or 96, or 236.
+The higher this number, the better your spice.

-According to the International Organization (ISO), 190 and 250 color strengths value is the best quality.
+According to the International Organization (ISO), the best quality is the value of 190 and 250 color strengths.